I think it's fiction. There's no real evidence to suggest it's an autobiography.

 Autobiography is non - fiction.
 It tells the true story of an individual's life journey.
 Since it is written by the person themselves, it aims to present an accurate account of their life.
 They might include details about their family, education, career, and personal growth.
 It's different from fiction which is made - up stories.

-No, autobiography is not fiction.
-It's based on real events and experiences from the author's life.
+No, an autobiography is not fiction.
+It's based on the real-life experiences and events of the person writing it.